ddigiorg/pattern-sequence-predictor/README.md

 "Short Term Memory" ("STM") holds a running sequence of patterns from Spatial Encoding.
 Each index of "STM" represents a historical time step, i.e. index 0 is t = 0, index 1 is t = -1, index 2 is t = -2 and so on.
 Before "STM" is updated with the current or predicted pattern, the algorithm shifts previous patterns back through time.
 For example, the pattern in index 0 moves to index 1, the pattern in index 1 moves to index 2, and so on.
 Then the current or predicted pattern is copied into index 0.

 At a given time step for the first iteration of Temporal Encoding, "STM" shifts and the observed pattern from Spatial Encoding is placed into index 0 then the current values of "STM" are copied into a buffer called "Temporary STM".
 During the same time step for subsequent iterations of Temporal Encoding, "STM" shifts and predicted patterns are placed into index 0.
 After the last iteration of Temporal Encoding is finished for the given time step, the values of the "Temporary STM" are copied back into "STM".
-This allows DM maintain the actually observed sequences in its short term memory.
+This allows PSP maintain the actually observed sequences in its short term memory.

 #### 2.2. setSequenceSums